charliepaull/unit-4-game/README.md

         Create events to run the functions
         Print number totals, wins, losses on the browser.

+    3. CSS for Visuals
         CSS Notes:
             1. everything looks floated left
                 a. remember to use "clearfix" clear: both
             2. use columns
             3. use padding to increase each box
                 a. use positioning within the boxes to place numbers
-            b. absolute positioning(?)```
+                b. absolute positioning(?)
+        Find colors and patterns with Eye Dropper (Chrome Extension)